spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 Your API key is `2f09ecd9-6a64-4d5b-9c77-a5587cedbcf7`.

-Usage of the API must follow Revue’s [Terms of Service] and [Privacy Policy].
+Usage of the API must follow Revue's [Terms of Service] and [Privacy Policy].

 <br />